SyShock/Meaning/README.md

 - [X] enable window dragging from the top part
 - [ ] on window you cannot go back when selecting a bookmark
 - [ ] expand and contract animations for the side-menu
-- [ ] fix focux line breaking after copy-paste
+- [ ] fix focus line breaking after copy-paste
 - [ ] add help and cheatsheets:
 http://reu.dimacs.rutgers.edu/Symbols.pdf,
 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet